 The Downtown Development Authority (DDA) also meets monthly or more often if needed.
 It is responsible for “visioning” and implementing physical improvements to be made in the Downtown Development District.
 Funding for the improvements has come from a variety of sources, including: Tax Increment Financing, Block Grant Program, and State and Federal Programs.
-The Director of Planning serves as Executive Director of the DDA and along with Planning Division staff, provides day-to-day administrative services such as preparing agenda materials, meeting minutes, budgets, development plan preparation, project implementation, applying and administering grants, etc.
+The Director of Community Development serves as Executive Director of the DDA and along with Planning Division staff, provides day-to-day administrative services such as preparing agenda materials, meeting minutes, budgets, development plan preparation, project implementation, applying and administering grants, etc.

 The Rehabilitation Board of Appeals was established as the body to hear appeals from homeowners regarding their application for funding under the Housing Rehabilitation Program.
 As of January 24, 2005, the Board was assigned the duties of the former Citizens Advisory Committee on Community Development Block Grant (CDBG) matters.
 In that capacity, the Rehabilitation Board of Appeals provides recommendations and oversight to the City Commission regarding all aspects of the CDBG program, specifically low- to moderate-income housing and community development needs.
-The Board meets monthly which has required that Planning Department staff modify the CDBG activity budget application and review process from a six month cycle (January to June) to monthly.
+The Board meets monthly which has required that Planning Division staff modify the CDBG activity budget application and review process from a six month cycle (January to June) to monthly.
 Planning staff coordinates funding requests from community non-profit groups and City departments and provides reports and information on the Community Development Block Grant and other Federal programs that may be of value to the City.
 Department staff also prepares documents such as the Impediments to Fair Housing, the Five Year Consolidated Plan, the Annual Action Plan, Comprehensive Annual Performance Evaluation Report, and other interim reports required by HUD.

 Brownfield Redevelopment Authority (BRA), created on May 15, 2000 by the City of Royal Oak pursuant to Act 381 of 1996, coordinates the implementation of brownfield plans relating to the revitalization and redevelopment of environmentally distressed areas or properties within the City of Royal Oak.
 The Authority meets on an as needed basis.

 In addition to serving the above referenced bodies, the Planning Division spends a great deal of time assisting the public on questions regarding land use, economic development and zoning.
 Many of these inquires and/or points of contact do not result in items which appear on an agenda, but permit citizens to better understand City Ordinances and policies. other tasks or issues such as sidewalk cafes, license agreements (for a variety of purposes), right-of-way vacations, lot splits and liquor license requests, etc., also involve a great deal of Planning staff time.
-The Planning Department also works to establish, build and maintain its use of the City’s Geographic Information System (GIS) and fully utilize the City’s website for community development updates.
+The Planning Division also works to establish, build and maintain its use of the City’s Geographic Information System (GIS) and fully utilize the City’s website for community development updates.

 The Housing Rehabilitation Program has been active in the City of Royal Oak since the mid-1970’s, in order to upgrade and conserve the existing single family housing stock in the City.
 The program provides financial assistance to eligible homeowners (those with low- and moderate-incomes).
 The program is funded by the City’s Community Development Block Grant Program, which includes proceeds from repayments of loans previously approved.